Kezota/pig-game/README.md

 ## 👏 Credits

-This project was inspired by classic dice games and was built using [React.js](https://reactjs.org/) to practice frontend development skills.
+This project was built using templates and designs provided by [Jonas Schmedtmann](https://github.com/jonasschmedtmann)

 ## 🤝 Contributing